pheelwell/skoria-site/src/garden/🌐Worldbuilding/Material Plane/🏞️The Basin/Regions/Falk/Gargula.md

 ## Role in the Campaign

 Gargula can provide players with valuable information about magic and the supernatural through her trinket shop and knowledge of omens.
-She may also serve as a plot hook by discovering a mysterious artifact in the forest near [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk) that seems to be connected to her trinkets and omens.
+She may also serve as a plot hook by discovering a mysterious artifact in the forest near [[Falk]] that seems to be connected to her trinkets and omens.
 The party must investigate its origins and determine whether it poses a threat to the town or could be used for good.

 ## Relations

-Gargula is well known among the residents of [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk) due to her peculiar appearance and enigmatic nature.
+Gargula is well known among the residents of [[Falk]] due to her peculiar appearance and enigmatic nature.
 However, despite her eccentricities, she is generally well-liked by the townsfolk.### Gargula's Trinket Shop

-Gargula's trinket shop is a small, dimly lit store located near the edge of [Falk](/garden/%F0%9F%8C%90Worldbuilding%5CMaterial%20Plane%5C%F0%9F%8F%9E%EF%B8%8FThe%20Basin%5CRegions%5CFalk/Falk).
+Gargula's trinket shop is a small, dimly lit store located near the edge of [[Falk]].
 The shop is filled with shelves of mysterious artifacts, scrolls, and magical trinkets that Gargula has collected over the years.
 The air inside the shop is thick with incense, and the walls are adorned with strange symbols and tapestries.

 > [!info] Info
 > Gargula's trinket shop can be used as a location for players to purchase unique magical items or to gather information about arcane mysteries.